ZrrSkywalker/LLaMA-Adapter/README.md

-# LLaMA-Adapter
+# LLaMA-Adapter: Efficient Fine-tuning of LLaMA 🚀
-Fine-tuning LLaMA to follow Instructions within 1 Hour and 1.2M Parameters
+The official codebase has been transferred to (OpenGVLab/LLaMA-Adapter)[https://github.com/OpenGVLab/LLaMA-Adapter] for better follow-up maintenance!